Is Vaping Bad for Your Teeth?

 • Enamel Erosion

 Another harm of vaping is that it destroys your tooth enamel and leaves your teeth vulnerable to cavities and infections.
 Because of the flavor, the vape juice may contain vegetable glycerin.
 The sweetener in vape juice allows harmful bacteria to stick to and attack the surface of your teeth.
-Dry mouth, teeth grinding, and bacteria buildup each cause enamel erosion, but When combined, your enamel doesn’t stand a chance against tooth decay.
+Dry mouth, teeth grinding, and bacteria buildup each cause enamel erosion, but when combined, your enamel doesn’t stand a chance against tooth decay.

 What is the Effect of Vaping on Your Health